 Using salt to clean a cast iron skillet with rust or char

-- Take a warm pan and then use coarse salt with a spoonful of coconut oil and scrub.
+- Take a warm pan and then use a spoonful of coarse salt with same of coconut oil and scrub.

 - Use a paper towel to wipe it out, and rinse with very warm water